OUR SAFE ELECTION CAMPAIGN Fall 2020

 LWVSC has written our legislative leadership (see letter here) in strong support of the changes requested by the State Election Commission (see letter here).
 See also the July 28 letter from SCARE here.
 The critical needs from our state leaders fall into four general categories.

-On August 3, an Action Alert will be sent, asking all to write to their state Representatives, Senators, and the Governor by snail mail (since they will not be in session in Columbia), advocating for these changes that are so urgently needed.
+On August 3, an Action Alert was sent, asking all to write to their state Representatives, Senators, and the Governor by snail mail (since they will not be in session in Columbia), advocating for these changes that are so urgently needed.

 RESOURCE MATERIALS FOR JUNE PRIMARIES